The first session to try it out is always free; later sessions are $35 / 1-hour (Skype) session.

 "Vael has a Socratic style of debugging, where you end up solving the problem yourself based on Vael's clarifying questions." - Daniel Blank

 "Vael is really easy to talk to, and has a great encouraging, nonjudgemental and positive disposition and way of listening, which I think is one of the most important things in a mentor/coach.
 I felt like Vael 'got it' in a very short space of time.
 Vael was good at listening and gave me the chance to explain my situation and thoughts, but also then got straight to the point by asking the right questions, and I came away with a new perspective and thinking more about possibility and dealing with barriers or challenges along the way towards a goal/idea rather than being put off too easily by fear or uncertainty etc. Really felt more optimistic after speaking with Vael." - Alice

 "I’ve come away with the idea that I have fewer problems than I thought I had, and that they’re less interconnected than I thought.” - Carla

 "Vael's warm soul made it easy to talk openly about what I was dealing with both personally and professionally.
 I came for the debugging and stayed for the fun." - Benjamin Pense

 "Vael is very open and attentive, and has quite a talent to ask the right questions at the right time.
 And while the session did indeed leave me with more questions that answers, it certainly brought me one or two steps closer to my goals." - Markus

-The format is that we'll set up at 40-minutes Skype / Google hangouts call, during which we'll talk about whatever's going on in your life.
+The format is that we'll set up at 1-hour Skype / Google hangouts call, during which we'll talk about whatever's going on in your life.
 Usually we'll brainstorm a specific issue we want to talk about in the beginning of the session, unless you already have a topic in mind.
 The prompt I often use is: "Is there anything that's stopping you from doing what you want right now?"